leekester/ocr-api/README.md

 # Usage
 ## Container
 Build using the Dockerfile.
 Listens on the default Flask port of 5000.
-As mentioned, the image is pretty large, and will take a while to pull.
+As mentioned, the image is pretty large, and will take a while to push and pull.
 ## Ubuntu Server
 Clone this repo, change directory into the base directory and:
 ```